dJg-jpeg/Address-Book-with-BlackJack-and-B-tches/README.md

 # About

-This Address Book package works as a terminal/command line chatbot to help you save your contacts in one place on your computer and sort files.
+This ContactAddress Book package works as a terminal/command line chatbot to help you save your contacts in one place on your computer and sort files.

 ## This chatbot has following list of commands:

 * hello, help – see the list of commands and a short instruction on how to use commands

-* add_contact - adds a new contact to the Address Book with name, phone, email, birthday, notes and tags
+* add_contact - adds a new contact to the ContactAddress Book with name, phone, email, birthday, notes and tags

-* find_contact - searches for the contact in the Address Book based on your search input
+* find_contact - searches for the contact in the ContactAddress Book based on your search input

-* delete_contact – finds and deletes the record from the Address Book based on your search input
+* delete_contact – finds and deletes the record from the ContactAddress Book based on your search input

 * birthdays_from_now – provides the list of people who have birthdays in a week, month, year, or any other given number of days.

 * sort_dir – sorts the files in your directory by the extensions (videos, music, docs, etc.)

-* show_all – shows all the records and record fields stored in your Address Book
+* show_all – shows all the records and record fields stored in your ContactAddress Book

 * goodbye, exit, close – exits the program